-Happy New Year, dear readers and writers.
-Jayme Moye, Nelson Lit founder here.
-I first envisioned bringing mountain literature writers to Nelson for book talks when I began attending the Banff Mountain Film and Book Fest in 2017.
-Each year at the festival, I’d meet notable adventure writers who were keen to talk books and visit mountain towns.
-I quickly realized that the mountains are not only the most challenging, awe-inspiring landscapes on earth, but also the most creative.
-Add the interplay of mountains and water, like we have in Nelson, and what writer wouldn’t want to spend time here?
-I found myself repeatedly wistful: If only we had someone to coordinate book-talk events here in town.
+I first envisioned bringing mountain sports and culture storytellers to Nelson in 2017, when I began attending the Banff Mountain Film and Book Fest.
+Each year at the festival, I’d meet notable adventure writers who were keen to promote their books in other mountain towns.
+I quickly realized that the mountains are not only among the most awe-inspiring landscapes on earth, but also the most creative.
+Add with the magical synergy of mountains and water, like we have in Nelson, what storyteller wouldn’t want to spend time here?
+If only we had someone to coordinate adventure storytelling events here in town.

-In 2018, when I began reviewing new books in the adventure and exploration genre for Outside magazine as a freelance-writing gig, my wistfulness intensified.
+In 2018, when I began reviewing new books in the adventure and exploration genre for Outside magazine, my wistfulness intensified.
 I fantasized about writers like Kate Harris—who wrote the award-winning, soul-quenching Lands of Lost Borders (Penguin Random House, 2018)—including Nelson on their book tours.
 Why not?
 Nelson is an ideal stop-over between Vancouver and Calgary.
 We have one of the greatest ski resorts in North America; a vibrant arts community; a local, independent book store; and a world-class mountain sports and culture magazine.
 We even have our own writing festival.

-Later that year, I felt encouraged when I volunteered to help organize a book talk in Nelson for Squamish resident and climber Jan Redford to present her debut memoir End of the Rope: Mountains, Marriage, and Motherhood.
-The talk was part of a larger event put on by TAWKROC, the Association of West Kootenay Rock Climbers, but still, Nelson residents came out in droves, packing the Civic Theatre for Jan’s talk.
-I realized I wasn’t the only one hungry for mountain literature.
+Later that year, I felt encouraged when I volunteered to help organize a speaking gig in Nelson for Squamish resident and climber Jan Redford to present her debut memoir End of the Rope: Mountains, Marriage, and Motherhood, as part of an event put on by TAWKROC, the Association of West Kootenay Rock Climbers.
+I was delighted at the turn out.
+Nelson residents packed the Civic Theatre for Jan’s talk.
+I realized I wasn’t the only one hungry for adventure tales.
 I began to think, maybe I could be the person to bring these types of talks to the community.

-Nelson Lit was officially born on October 31, 2019 at the Banff Mountain Film and Book Fest, when I shared the idea with Sharon Wood, who, in 1986, became the first woman from North American to summit Everest.
-She was the keynote speaker that evening, discussing her debut memoir Rising: Becoming the First Canadian Woman to Summit Everest (Douglas and McIntyre, 2019).
+The Nelson Adventure Speaker Series (NASS) was officially born on October 31, 2019 at the Banff Mountain Film and Book Fest, when I shared the idea with Sharon Wood, who, in 1986, became the first woman from North American to summit Everest.
+She was the keynote speaker that evening in Banff, discussing her debut memoir Rising: Becoming the First Canadian Woman to Summit Everest (Douglas and McIntyre, 2019).
 In addition to her career as a mountain guide, Sharon is also a professional motivational speaker.
-She agreed that writers in our genre would be delighted to visit Nelson to give book talks.
-In fact, she promised that if I started Nelson Lit, she’d be my first.
+She agreed that writers in our genre would be delighted to visit Nelson.
+In fact, she promised that if I started NASS, she’d be my first speaker.
 It was an offer I couldn’t refuse.
 We set a date of February 20, 2020, to coincide with a winter hut trip she’d planned in the area.

-Which brings us to today, and the launch of the Nelson Lit website—which I guess makes it official.
-I have big plans for my little idea to bring mountain sports and culture writers to speak in Nelson.
+Which brings us to today, and the launch of the NASS website.
+I have big plans for my little idea to bring mountain sports and culture storytellers to speak in Nelson.
 I hope you’ll join me at the Prestige Lakeside Hotel on Thursday, February 20, 2020 at 7:00 pm, to welcome Sharon Wood.